lgandelin/w-cms-laravel/README.md

 ##W CMS - Laravel package

-W CMS is a web application created to provide a complete content management system, easy to use and to help people writing their content.
+W CMS is a web application created to provide a complete and easy way to manage users web pages.

 **This repository is the Laravel package created for the [W CMS - Core package](https://github.com/lgandelin/w-cms-core).**